Massachusetts top court upholds 20-day voter registration cut-off

 “However, we acknowledge that, with the passage of time, voting regulations once considered constitutionally permissible may come to significantly interfere with the fundamental right to vote in light of conditions existing in contemporary society,” she wrote.

-Budd said that by imposing a voter registration deadline, the state’s legislature has a continuing duty to ensure that the cut-off period was no further from election day than needed to conduct an election.
+Budd said that by imposing a voter registration deadline, the state’s legislature has a continuing duty to ensure the cut-off period was no further from election day than needed to conduct an election.

+Carol Rose, executive director of the ACLU of Massachusetts, said in a statement that the decision was a “blow, not just to Massachusetts voters, but to the democratic process.”

 The decision reversed a July 2017 ruling by Suffolk County Superior Court Judge Douglas Wilkins that held that the 20-day cut-off violated the state’s constitution.

-Wilkins ruled that while Massachusetts could pass laws to ensure voter qualifications and election security, evidence presented at a trial showed no such necessity for the registration cut-off.

-Secretary of the Commonwealth William Galvin, a Democrat who oversees the state’s elections, appealed that ruling, arguing that the 20-day rule did not impose a severe burden on voting rights.
+Secretary of the Commonwealth William Galvin, a Democrat who oversees the state’s elections, appealed that ruling, arguing the 20-day rule did not impose a severe burden on voting rights.

 Galvin has proposed that the legislature pass a new law allowing election day registration.
 But lawyers for the state argued the issue of how to regulate registration should be left to the legislature to decide.